DevExpress-Examples/word-document-api-link-hyphenation-dictionaries/README.md

 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->

-# How to Link Hyphenation Dictionaries
+# Word Processing Document API - Link Hyphenation Dictionaries

 The following code sample enables the word hyphenation in RichEditDocumentServer.
 To accomplish the task, you must first add a hyphenation dictionary to the [RichEditDocumentServer.HyphenationDictionaries](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.RichEditDocumentServer.HyphenationDictionaries) collection.
 Once you link hyphenation dictionaries, you can enable or suppress automatic hyphenation in code or within the UI.